Analysis | Trump’s most blatant politically motivated firings

 This one is a little different in that, technically, Sessions resigned at Trump’s request.
 But as with McCabe, that request was seemingly made over and over again over the course of many months.

 Trump made little secret that his big issue with Sessions was a very personal one: Sessions’s decision to recuse himself from the Russia investigation.
-Trump repeatedly and not very subtly suggested that he viewed his attorney general as someone who should be there to protect him, though attorneys general are supposed to be insulated from the White House in such cases.
+Trump repeatedly and not very subtly suggested that he viewed his attorney general as someone who should be there to protect him, even though attorneys general are supposed to be insulated from the White House in such cases.
 Sessions held on for months but was forced to resign within days of the 2018 election — a convenient time that allowed the White House to avoid political blowback.

 And earlier this year, Trump made little secret that his differences with Sessions were personal.